7cf148fd/geo-reverse/README.md

 geoRev(0, 0)
 // [ { timeZone: 'Etc/GMT', isoAlpha2: undefined, isoAlpha3: undefined, name: undefined } ]
 ```

-## API Docs
-The API returns a list of possible countries and timezones: there are certain coordinates where the answer will depend on the person you ask (eg, Crimea) or if the location is exactly on the border.

-The underlying data is identified using a local database provided by `geo-tz`.
-Most other geo-reversing packages rely on (usually expensive) external resources fetched.
-This package only uses local resources, at the price of large size, due to the `geo-tz` dependency.
-This makes it incompatible with browser use, sorry about that.

-Also please note that due to the ever-changing nature of borders, it is essential to keep the package updated.

 ## COPYRIGHT
 Copyright 2020 7cf148fd